mikeraab/docker001/supplemental/Access-OCCS-VM-SSH.md

 > *Note - the above format is usable directly in a Mac terminal.
 If you are using a Windows computer, use an appropriate Windows SSH client, like Putty or another SSH client*

-## If the VM is Oracle Linux on Oracle IaaS Compute:

-Follow this guidance for Using Oracle Compute Cloud Service (IaaS) [docs.Oracle.com/cloud](https://docs.oracle.com/cloud/latest/stcomputecs/STCSG/GUID-D947E2CC-0D4C-43F4-B2A9-A517037D6C11.htm#STCSG-GUID-D947E2CC-0D4C-43F4-B2A9-A517037D6C11)